Managing Challenging Behaviour (MCB)

 Crisis Management Training Objectives:

-To increase staff confidence in the management of challenging behaviour
+To increase staff confidence in the management of behaviour of concern

 To instill in staff the principles and benefits of working within a non-aversive framework